The European Computer Driving License (ECDL) is the world’s number one IT user qualification.

-We offer a simple e-learning based programme where you can complete training at a time that is convenient anywhere you can logon and host invigilated module tests on campus, on varying dates over each academic year.
+We offer a simple e-learning programme so you can complete training at a time that is convenient to you.
+You can log on anywhere on campus on scheduled dates throughtout the academic year when invigilated module tests are hosted.

-College of Business, Arts and Social Sciences (CBASS) is an approved ECDL Centre by the Chartered Institute for IT.
+The College of Business, Arts and Social Sciences (CBASS) is a Chartered Institute for IT approved ECDL Centre.

-ECDL Extra builds on your basic knowledge and experience to improve your understanding of computer applications (including word processing, spreadsheets and presentation software).
-It is BCS Level 2 Certificate in IT User Skills and accredited on the QCF - Full level 2 ITQ Certificate.
+ECDL Extra builds on your basic knowledge and experience to improve your understanding of computer applications (including word processing and spreadsheet and presentation software).
+It is equivalent to the BCS Level 2 Certificate in IT User Skills and accredited on the Qualifications and Credit Framework as a Full Level 2 ITQ Certificate.

-This unit develops your ability to create word-processed documents: entering text, editing and formatting work, and using graphs, tables and pictures for a professional finish.
-You will also understand how to work more effectively using tools such as the spell-checker and mail merge.
+Improve your ability to create word processed documents: entering text, editing and formatting work, and using graphs, tables and pictures for a professional finish.
+You will also understand how to work more effectively using tools such as spell checker and mail merge.

-This ECDL unit helps you to develop a working knowledge of spreadsheets, from entering data and formatting worksheets, through to creating charts and producing high-quality documents.
+Develop a working knowledge of spreadsheets, from entering data and formatting worksheets, through to creating charts and producing high quality documents.

-The presentation software unit introduces you to this important means of business communication.
-Upon completion, you will be capable of producing high-quality presentations using a variety of tools, including charts, graphs and drawn objects.
+Finesse your knowledge of using this important means of business communication.
+Upon completion, you will be capable of producing high quality presentations using a variety of tools, including charts, graphs and drawn objects.

 Improving productivity using IT